 It’s an exciting time for children’s healthcare in Ireland.
-First of all, there’s the development of a new, world class children’s hospital to respond to children’s complex care needs, giving us a wonderful opportunity to improve health for all children.
-There is an enthusiasm and energy associated with this, and other changes, within child healthcare in Ireland.
+Firstly, there’s the development of a new, world class children’s hospital to respond to children’s complex care needs, giving us a wonderful opportunity to improve health for all children.
+There is an enthusiasm and energy associated with this, in addition to other changes, within children’s healthcare in Ireland.

 Improving working conditions for doctors

-Irish paediatricians are highly valued abroad and contributing significantly to child health in many other countries.
+Irish paediatricians are highly valued abroad and contributing significantly to children’s healthcare in Ireland and many other countries.
 The current situation with pay inequality needs to be urgently resolved to entice these paediatricians to return home to work alongside their colleagues.

-We have serious inequities in access to child health services, in particular for child and adolescent mental health services.
+We have serious inequities in access to children’s healthcare services, in particular for child and adolescent mental health services.
 Children in need of mental health services are presenting in crisis in rising numbers to our emergency departments.